yangqiclaire/p2/readme.md

 ----
 ## Description
 This application generates a xkcd password.
 The users specify how many words to generate, whether to add a symbol or a number.
 The maximum number of word is set to 6.
 The default number of word is 2.
 A random two-word password will be displayed when the user first visits the site.
-The description of xkcd is on the left of the website, including a link to the xkcd passord comic.
+The description of xkcd style password is on the left of the website, including a link to the original xkcd passord comic.

 ----
 ## Demo